-What is Collections Law?
+What Is Collections Law?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on February 2, 2023
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on October 3, 2025

 It can be very stressful to find yourself receiving constant debt-collection calls.
-Knowing a little bit about the process—and your legal rights—can be helpful for navigating this situation.
+Knowing a little bit about the process — and your legal rights — can be helpful for navigating this situation.

-Common types of debt include mortgages, credit card debt, medical debt, and student loan debt.
-These loans and bills often include repayment terms.
 If those terms are not met, the person or company who provided the loan or service (called the creditor) can begin collection actions.
-There are two main components to a collection action: the person or company collecting the debt and the process they use.
+There are two main components to a collection action:

 Debt Collectors

-Debt collectors exist in two general categories.
-They can either be first-party collectors or third-party collectors.
-A first-party collector is the person, company, government, or original creditor to whom the debt is owed.
-A third-party collector is a debt collection company that collects debt for someone else.
 Third-party collectors often have contracts with creditors that creates a system wherein the collectors will receive a portion of the amount collected.
 Third-party collectors may be debt buyers who purchase debts from creditors, becoming first-party collectors.

-Debt Collection
+Debt Collection Terms and Strategies

-Collection terms are often laid out between you (the debtor) and the first-party collector (creditor).
-The creditor can follow the procedures laid out in the contract, or they might file a lawsuit for breach of contract.
 If they sue, they might obtain a judgment, which can then be enforced through state law.
 Debt collection agencies might serve a writ of execution, which allows law enforcement to seize assets to cover the debt.
 And some states allow creditors garnishment of the debtor’s wages.

 There are limitations on debt collection activities, however, including statutes of limitation and record-retention rules.
 The federal Fair Debt Collection Practices Act (FDCPA) applies to third-party collectors and prohibits many abusive practices, including: